mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/UserBasedUCMFeatureMigration/README.md

 csvDir=<Path to directory where UCM Feature Migration tool output .zip is unziped>

 userList=<UserList file (same format as used in UCM migration tool) with path.
-Use Email ID only and you can add Location column to overide user/device location.
+Use Email ID only and you can add Location column to overide user/device location>

 insightDir=<Path to directory where UCM Migration Insight tool output .zip is unziped>.
-This is needed for Call Park and Pickup group WxC CSVs needs to be creeated from Migration Insight output
+This is needed for Call Park and Pickup group WxC CSVs needs to be creeated from Migration Insight output>

 This tool provide 3 functionality:
 1. User list based filtering of output from "Migrate features from UCM" tool.
 You can override user/device location also using a Location column